patjoly/geo-gpx/README.md

         $json{bounds} = $self->bounds( $iter );

     With one difference: the keys will only be set if they are defined.

+- save( filename => $fname, force => $bool, encoding => $enc )

+    Saves the `Geo::Gpx` instance as a file.

+    All fields are optional unless the instance was created without a filename (i.e with an XML string or a filehandle) and `set_filename()` has not been called yet.
+If the filename is a relative path, the file will be saved in the instance's working directory (not the caller's, `Cwd`).

+    `encoding` can be either `utf-8` (the default) or `latin1`.

+- set\_filename( $filename )

+    Sets/gets the filename.
+Returns the name of the file with the complete path.

+- set\_wd( $folder )

+    Sets/gets the working directory and checks the validity of that path.
+Relative paths are supported for setting but only full paths are returned or internally stored.

+    The previous working directory is also stored in memory; can call &lt;set\_wd('-')> to switch back and forth between two directories.

+    Note that it does not call [chdir](https://metacpan.org/pod/chdir), it simply sets the path for the eventual saving of files.

 ## Accessors